 There are many benefits to becoming involved in student organizations.
 In addition to learning more about yourself, your strengths and interests, you gain valuable skills.
 The friendships you develop, working together as a team on projects and goals, often remain strong long after graduation.
 The satisfaction of working as a team toward a common goal and knowing that you have made a positive contribution to your community is huge.
-Involvement in Campus and College events, activities and organizations often help you develop relationships with faculty, staff, and administrators, too.
+Involvement in campus and college events, activities and organizations often help you develop relationships with faculty, staff and administrators, too.

-The Pott College of Science, Engineering, and Education Student Advisory Board provides support and advice on matters of interest to the College, its faculty, students, and external constituents.
+The Pott College of Science, Engineering, and Education Student Advisory Board provides support and advice on matters of interest to the college, its faculty, students and external constituents.

 Faculty Advisor: Glenna G. Bower

-(SOC) consists of leaders from each Pott College Student Club and is the means by which the voices of student organizations can be heard and presented to the SAB.
+The Pott College Student Organization Council consists of leaders from each Pott College Student Club and is the means by which the voices of student organizations can be heard and presented to the SAB.

 Faculty Advisor: Glenna G. Bower